Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Will Refinancing Lower My Monthly Payments?

 Refinancing has the potential to lower your monthly car loan payments, but it’s not guaranteed.
-The primary factors that determine whether your payments will decrease include the interest rate, the loan term, and the remaining balance on your car loan.
+The primary that determine whether your payments will decrease include the interest rate, the loan term, and the remaining balance on your car loan.
 If you can secure a lower interest rate or extend the loan term, you may see a reduction in your monthly payments.
 However, keep in mind that extending the loan term may result in paying more interest over the life of the loan.

 How Long Does the Car Loan Refinancing Process Take?